Chapter 3 Creating Corpus

 [1] "https://www.ptt.cc/bbs/Gossiping/index.html"

 If you use your browser to view PTT Gossiping page, you would see that you need to go through the age verification before you can enter the content page.
-So, our first job is to pass through this age verification.
+So, our first job is to make sure that the session is able to pass through this age verification.

 Check the current url of your gossiping.session: